Benefits and concessions

 - sight impaired and receive high or middle rate care component Disability Living Allowance (DLA)

 - sight impaired and are in receipt of standard or enhanced daily living component of Personal Independence Payment (PIP)

 Your companion will be able to accompany you and travel free throughout Scotland on buses only.

 You do not need to buy a ticket to travel on the trains in Scotland.
 Just show your travel card to the conductor on the train or ticket collector at the station

-Companions travelling with holders of the plus 1 'with companion' card are entitled to a 50 per cent discount on the Borders railway only.
+Companions travelling with holders of the plus one (with companion) card are entitled to a 50% discount on the Borders railway only.
 This covers single or return travel to Edinburgh from Tweedbank, Galashiels and Stow.
 There are time restrictions to avoid travel at the usual weekday peak times, please check with Scotrail for this.

-You can apply for this pass by visitng your local contact centre.
-You will need to take ID as well as proof of address, a passport size photo and eligibility with you.
+You can apply for this pass by either emailing [email protected] or phoning Customer Advice and Support on 0300 100 1800.
+You will need to provide a copy of your ID, proof of address, a passport size photo and eligibility.
 If you have any queries, please speak with Sensory Services.